top of page

 The adjective 'acquiescent' shares its etymological roots with the noun 'acquiescence.'
 It derives from the Latin word 'acquiēscēns,' which is a form of the verb 'acquiēscere.'
 This Latin term combines 'ac,' meaning 'to,' and 'quiēscere,' meaning 'to rest' or 'to be quiet.'
 Consequently, 'acquiescent' originally conveyed the idea of being in a state of quietness or rest, and it later evolved to describe a person or entity that shows a willingness to comply or agree without objection or resistance.
 Its etymology underscores the notion of a calm and passive acceptance or agreement, where resistance or objection is notably absent.

-Quiz: Find the meaning of the adjective acquiescent:
+Find the correct meaning of the adjective acquiescent:

 Try Again!